moyano83/High-Performance-Spark/README.md

 To speed up the joins we can use different techniques:

     * Assigning a known partitioner: If there is an operation that requires a shuffle (`aggregateByKey` or `reduceByKey`) you can pass a partitioner with the same number of partitions as an explicit argument to the first operation and persist the RDD before the join.
-    * Broadcast Hash Join: The BHJ pushes the smaller RDD to each of the worker nodes and does a map-side combine with each of the partitions of the larger RDD.
+    * Broadcast Hash Join: This join pushes the smaller RDD to each of the worker nodes and does a map-side combine with each of the partitions of the larger RDD.
 This is recommended if one of the RDDs can fit in memory so it avoids shuffles.
 To use it, collect the smaller RDD as a map in the driver and use `mapPartitions` to combine elements:

         val keyValueMap = smallRDD.collectAsMap()
         bigRDD.sparkContext.broadcast(keyValueMap)